 The Chairperson or designate shall have observer status at meetings of the Presidents' Council with voice but no vote.
 The responsibility of the Chairperson includes attendance by the Chairperson or designate at the Presidents' Council meeting immediately subsequent to a meeting of the

 The Chairperson shall attend the Annual General Meeting and Convention.

-The Convention shall provide orientation and planning opportunities for

-The duly elected Chairperson of the Committee must be the designated representative of a local to continue being Chairperson
+The Convention shall provide orientation and planning opportunities for representative of a local to continue being Chairperson